 - Free mobile credit card reader: Shopify’s chip and swipe reader is now only available for lease included in a retail bundle.
 Users will need to purchase a mobile credit card reader for $49 to start accepting payments on the go.
 For a free mobile card reader, consider Square.

 - Better offline payment capability: Without internet connection, you can only use Shopify to accept cash and digital wallet payments such as Apple Pay and Google Pay.
 You will not be able to process credit card and gift card payments while offline.
 Consider Square, or Payment Depot for better offline payment functionality.

 PayPal Zettle: Best for Solopreneurs & PayPal Users

-The PayPal Zettle card reader is simple but powerful and, combined with PayPal’s ability to accept all kinds of payments—from credit cards to bitcoin and even cross-border payments, a top contender for one of the best mobile credit card processors in the market.
+The PayPal Zettle card reader is simple but powerful and, combined with PayPal’s ability to accept all kinds of payments (from credit cards to bitcoin and even cross-border payments), is a top contender for one of the best mobile credit card processors in the market.
 And, while it does not offer a free device, PayPal’s reader includes a PIN pad that can process chip, tap, or swipe transactions, which is more than most free readers can do.
 You can get your first PayPal Zettle card reader at a discounted price of $29.

-PayPal Zettle earned 4.32 out of 5 on our rubric, which is lower than PayPal Here, its earlier POS version, had earned.
-(PayPal still supports Here, but does not offer it to new users.)
-The POS system is basic, but the lack of an offline mode for payment processing is what brought the score down.
-However, the software is easy to use and, like Square, is on our lists for best credit card apps and top credit card payment apps for Android.
+PayPal Zettle earned 4.04 out of 5 on our rubric, which is lower than the previous update and has caused Zettle to slide down to the third spot in our rankings.
+The POS system is basic, but like Shopify, the lack of an offline mode for payment processing is what brought the score down.
+However, the software is easy to use and, like Square, is on our lists of best credit card apps and top credit card payment apps for Android.

 PayPal Zettle Hardware